-The red fox (Vulpes vulpes) has the appearance of a small dog and weighs from 10 to 15 pounds and measures up to 2 feet long with another foot for a bushy tail.
-The end of the tail is black, tipped with white.
-Because the gray fox (Urocyon cinereoargenteus) frequently has quite a lot of red hair, it may be confused with the red fox.
+The red fox has the appearance of a small dog and weighs from 10 to 15 pounds and measures up to 2 feet long not including its long, bushy tail.
+The red fox is most commonly a rusty red, with white underbelly, black ear tips and legs, and the tail usually has a distinctive white tip.
+The red tone can vary from dark chestnut to golden.
+Because the gray fox (Urocyon cinereoargenteus) frequently has a lot of red hair, it may be confused with the red fox.

-The red fox is probably not native to Florida except in the northern Panhandle. it has been introduced by hunting clubs, and is now found in many areas of the state.
-It is normally found in uplands mixed with fields and weedy pastures.
-Unlike the gray fox it avoids heavily wooded areas.
+The red fox is normally found in uplands mixed with fields and weedy pastures.
+Unlike the gray fox, it avoids heavily wooded areas.

 Breeding takes place in late fall or early winter.
 A pair usually mates for life.
 An average of 5 pups are born after a gestation period of about 53 days.
 At birth the pups are blind, helpless, and brownish-black.
-They nurse for about two months and stay with their parents for about 6 months.
-The den site is usually a dug out underground burrow, through they sometimes may enlarge the burrow of gopher tortoise or armadillo.
-The dens are usually 20-40 feet long and 3-4 deep, with multiple entrances.
+They nurse for about two months and stay with the adults for about 6 months.
+The red fox usually digs its own burrow, though sometimes they enlarge a gopher tortoise or armadillo burrow.
+The dens are usually 20 to 40 feet long and 3 to 4 deep with multiple entrances.

 Society for Range Management.
 1998.
 Glossary of terms used in range management, fourth edition.